amanikhalid/SecurityLevel/SecurityTask.md

 **Why schema-level security is better than table-by-table permissions** Despite table-by-table permissions require access to each table individually and apply permissions to the entire schema, schema-level security enables permission management at the schema level rather than individual tables.

+**How this setup supports data segregation in real-world companies** By limiting access to each department's data, this configuration guards against illegal access and preserves data integrity.
+It makes it possible to clearly separate concerns, which is essential in settings like sales and human resources where sensitive data is handled.